-The Buffalo Bill Center of the West announces a not-to-be-missed special exhibition opening in June.
+The Buffalo Bill Center of the West presents a not-to-be-missed special exhibition that opened in June 2019.
 Whoop It Up!
 Celebrating 100 Years of the Cody Stampede tells the story of the Cody Stampede, a highly successful, multi-day rodeo event held every year since 1919, except during the years of World War II.

 The exhibition features vintage photographs, artwork, artifacts, and film footage—along with some surprises.
 It interprets the Stampede in the context of its precursor, Buffalo Bill’s Wild West, with its heroic portrayal of the American cowboy taming wild broncs.
 Whoop It Up! connects as well to the diverse cast of lady riders, cowgirls, trick riders and ropers, and bold equestrianism that made the Wild West a template for western rodeos throughout America.

 The Cody Stampede grew out of local celebrations on the 4th of July.
 In the early days, it featured an exciting program of wild horse races, Texas longhorn steer wrestling, Crow Indian dancers—and always a bucking horse contest.
 Recognizing that they had a winner, local leaders capitalized on Cody as a gateway community and hub for tourists on the many routes to Yellowstone National Park.
 They linked the rodeo to the western experience, as advertised by dude ranches, and promoted it in a constellation of attractions that included the Buffalo Bill Museum, big game hunting, scenic landscapes, and just tons of western fun!